Creating One to Many (1-to-N) Relationships

 Displaying Menu Button and Lookup Field on Record Window

-When you create a 1 to Many relationship, a menu button is automatically added to the record window of the parent catalog.
+When you create a 1-to-N relationship, a menu button is automatically added to the record window of the parent catalog.
 Clicking it will display the related records from the child catalog.
 You will also be able to either create new or add an existing record to the related record list.

-When you create a 1 to Many relationship, a relational lookup field is also created for the child catalog.
+When you create a 1-to-N relationship, a relational lookup field is also created for the child catalog.
 Beware that however the lookup field will NOT automatically appear on record details window!
 You must add it into the record form from Form Designer window.

 In the example above the menu button Related Orders will appear on each Customer record whereas the customer lookup field Parent Customer can be placed on the record window of Order catalog.